DrChainsaw/NaiveNASlib.jl/README.md

 ### Graph instrumentation and modification

 In many cases it is desirable to change things like traits of an existing graph.
 This can be achieved by supplying an extra argument when copying the graph.
-The extra argument is a function determines how each individual component of the graph shall be copied.
+The extra argument is a function which determines how each individual component of the graph shall be copied.

 Depending on what one wants to achieve, it can be more or less messy.
 Here is a pretty messy example: